Siegbert Tarrasch, one of the most influential players of our time once said, “Many have become chess masters, no one has become the master of chess.”

 This is re-enforced by the fact he won the Rapid World Chess Championships in December 2017.
 Vishy made his way up to become India’s first-ever Grandmaster when he was 18 years old.

 He also became the undisputed World Champion in the year 2007.
 He successfully retained his title against Vladimir Kramnik in 2008, in the year 2010 against Veselin Topalov and again in 2012 against Boris Gelfand.
 Today, Anand remains a regular member of the Top 10 rated chess players in the world.

 Conclusion – 10 Greatest Chess Players of All Time

-Do find our list of the 10 greatest chess players of all time well articulated?
+If you found our list of the 10 greatest chess players of all time well-articulated?
 If not, who are the chess masters that grace your top 10?